codesections/d5/README.md

 username–password pairs on disk and thus a compromise of d5 servers cannot leak any of that data.
-However, because d5 uses [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme), username–password pairs are transmitted in plaintext (aside from the encryption provided by HTTPS).
+However, because d5 uses [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme), username–password pairs are transmitted in plain text (aside from the encryption provided by HTTPS).
 Thus, anyone who *thoroughly* compromised a d5 server would be in a position to intercept IP addresses and username–password pairs.
 Additionally, d5 does not itself implement rate limiting (though it's easy to so